TRIVIA-LITY

 Immediately after the failure of the referendum to legalise abortion in the Catholic stronghold Portugal, in 1998, Portuguese-British artist Paula Rego painted her abortion series.
 The series had an immense contributing impact on public opinion and the success of the second referendum in 2007 through which surgical procedure was legalized for terminations under certain circumstances.

-The world lost Portuguese-British visual artist Paula Rego (87 years) on 8 June 2022.
+The world lost Rego (87 years) on 8 June 2022.
 And almost immediately the world witnessed the US Supreme Court overturn Roe v.
 Wade (50 years) on 24 June 2022.
 Just as Rego’s death isn’t for the art world to mourn alone, the overturning of Roe v.
 Wade tests the global conscience.

 Trivia #3